-6.5.
-Activities58
+6.6.
+Activities40

-Analytically, Belfius splits its activities and accounts in three segments: Individuals (IND), Entrepreneurs, Enterprises and Public entities (E&E&P) and Group Center.
+Analytically, Belfius splits its activities and accounts in three segments: Individuals (IND), Entrepreneurs, Enterprises and Public (E&E&P) and Group Center.

 - Individuals (IND), managing the commercial relationships with individual customers both at bank and insurance level.
-Within the Individuals segment, we distinguish 4 subsegments: Savers, Investors, Private and Wealth. - Entrepreneurs, Enterprises and Public entities (E&E&P), managing the commercial relationships with public and social sector, business and corporate clients both at bank and insurance level. - Group Center (GC), containing the residual results not allocated to the two commercial segments.
-This mainly consists of results from central ALM (interest rate and liquidity) and Bond and Derivative portfolio management.
+Within the Individuals segment, we distinguish 4 subsegments: Savers, Investors, Private and Wealth; - Entrepreneurs, Enterprises and Public entities (E&E&P), managing the commercial relationships with public and social sector, business and corporate clients both at bank and insurance level; - Group Center (GC), containing the residual results not allocated to the two commercial segments.
+This mainly consists of results from central ALM (interest rate and liquidity) and Bonds and Derivatives portfolio management.